Need for Speed: Zero-Shot Depth Completion with Single-Step Diffusion: Discussion

-We presented Marigold‑SSD, a late-fusion depth‑completion framework achieving a 66× speed‑up and improved accuracy reaching 1.5 RMSE compared to 1.758 RMSE of Marigold-DC (w/o ensembling).
-This is achieved while requiring only 4.5 GPU‑days for finetuning.
-We also identified that computationally inexpensive interpolation can achieve competitive zero-shot results on DDAD dataset under standard density levels. \\
+\textbf{Conclusion.} We presented Marigold‑SSD, a late-fusion depth‑completion framework achieving a $66\times$ speed‑up and improved performance compared to Marigold-DC (w/o ensembling).
+We also identified that simple interpolation can achieve competitive zero-shot results on DDAD dataset under standard density levels. \\